 Anita is an engineer and holds a MBA from The Wharton School, University of Pennsylvania.

 Ojas Rege is VP Strategy at MobileIron.
 His perspective on enterprise mobility has been covered by Bloomberg, CIO Magazine, Financial Times, and Forbes.
 He coined the term “Mobile First” on TechCrunch in 2007, one week after the launch of the first iPhone, to represent a new model of personal and business computing.
 He is co-inventor on five mobility patents, including the enterprise app store and BYOD privacy policies.
 Ojas has been with MobileIron for seven years as the company has grown from just an idea into the fastest growing technology company in the world (Deloitte Technology Fast 500 December 2014).
 Prior to MobileIron, Ojas was responsible for the mobile product teams at Yahoo! and AvantGo and started his career in 1988 as product line manager at Oracle.
 Ojas has a BS/MS in Computer Engineering from M.I.T. and an MBA from Stanford University.
-He is also Board Chair for Pact, a non-profit in Oakland, California that provides adoption services for children of color and their parents.
-You can follow Ojas on Twitter at @orege.

 A follower and fan of medtech for nearly two decades, Tom Salemi is the former bureau chief, venture capital, at Elsevier Business Intelligence, where he oversaw coverage of venture investments in medtech.